 For more than 30 years, The University of Kansas Health System St. Francis Campus Inpatient Rehabilitation Unit has provided treatment for patients whose illnesses or injuries have led to activity limitations.
-We treat the physical and emotional aspects of a wide range of debilitating conditions, such as strokes, Parkinson’s, spinal cord injuries, brain injuries, neurological disorders, and other conditions that have limited the ability of individuals to perform daily living activities.
+We treat the physical and emotional aspects of a wide range of conditions that have limited a person's ability to perform daily living activities.
+Some of the conditions we treat include stroke, Parkinson’s disease, spinal cord injuries, brain injuries, and neurological disorders.

-Conveniently located on the fourth floor of the health system’s St. Francis Campus hospital, the Inpatient Rehabilitation Unit provides a safety net for patients, with response from in-house emergency physicians available 24 hours a day.
-Certified for 36 beds, the unit allows patients the opportunity to interact closely with each other during meals.
-Patients obtain a majority of one-on-one treatment time with their therapist and/or nurse, which helps ensure optimal functional outcomes and a safe return to home.
+Located on the fourth floor of the St. Francis Campus hospital, the Inpatient Rehabilitation Unit provides a safety net for patients, with response from in-house emergency physicians available 24 hours a day.
+Certified for 36 beds, the unit allows patients the opportunity to interact closely with each other.
+Patients receive one-on-one treatment time with their therapist and/or nurse, which helps in achieving optimal functional outcomes and a safe return to home.

-At The University of Kansas Health System St. Francis Campus, we focus on guiding, motivating, and supporting the patient through his or her transition to the highest level of functional independence.
+We focus on guiding, motivating, and supporting the patient in his or her journey to functional independence.
 Each week, team members meet to discuss the patient’s progress, review goals, coordinate treatment, and revise the treatment plan as needed.
-Our experienced group of practitioners makes every effort to involve patients and family members in setting their rehabilitation goals and provide open communication on the patient’s plan of care.
+We make every effort to involve patients and family members in setting rehabilitation goals and provide open communication on the patient’s plan of care.

 Our rehabilitation services are offered through an interdisciplinary team of: